Shoyeb45/Suggestrix/Docs/README.md

 # Suggestrix
-This project implements an auto-suggest & auto-complete system using Trie and MySQL.
+This project implements an auto-suggest & auto-complete system using Trie.

 ## Features
-- Suggests top 4 words for a given prefix.
+- Suggests top 5 words for a given prefix.
 - Stores search history and ranks words by frequency.